Arnavpmr/Arnavpmr/README.md

 ## What I’m up to 🏃‍ 👀
 - 🌱 Currently learning **SQL**, **Golang**, **Rust**, and **Linux**
-- 🪙 Investing into Dogecoin to become millionaire 🚀📉
+- 🪙 Investing in Crypto to become a millionaire 🚀📉

 - 👯 Feel free to reach out for any interesting ~~lucrative~~ opportunities through email at **amarchar@stevens.edu**